rluiten/elm-text-search/README.md

 New functions addT for add, searchT for search and removeT for remove.
 These replace the error type of result with a type. v5.0.2 was a goof on my part i forgot to expose new functions correctly.

+### v5.1.1

+Fixed a bug in Trie that affect this when removing documents quite seriously.
+New version of Trie, a few extra tests created.

 ### Packages